japanoise/emsys/README.md

   `e` again to repeat the macro
 * `C-x C-z` - Suspend emsys.
 Most of the time this will take you back to the shell, where you can run `fg` to return emsys to the *f*ore*g*round.
+* `M-x revert` - Reload file on disk into current buffer.
+Useful if you want to use `sed`, `go fmt`, etc. to do text operations on files.

 ## Copying